Grabowski

 Grabowski is a Polish surname with forms in various languages (Grabovsky, Grabauskas, Hraboŭski, or Hrabovskyi).
 The Belarusian and Ukrainian variants are generally transcribed beginning with an 'h' but may also be written with a 'g'.
+It is also found in German surnames from the Silesia region of old Prussia.

 Grabowski is the 20th most common surname in Poland (59,052 people in 2009).